Nattawut30/Nattawut30/README.md

 </p>

 <p align="center">
-Operations Research / ML Analyst with a background in applied mathematics, machine learning, and statistical modeling.
+Operations Research / ML Analyst with a background in mathematics, machine learning, and statistical modeling.
 Experienced in forecasting and model evaluation, with an emphasis on reliable and reproducible research.
 Currently exploring LLMs/NLP.

 </p>